Carol Soderlund fabric dyeing workshops

 (Please label your own supplies)

-Note to weavers: It is fine if you would like to bring some skeined yarns for dyeing: cotton, linen, rayon, tencel, or silk.
+• 5 yards fabric for further dye explorations (PFD - prepared for dyeing - fabric recommended.
+In addition to cotton, you may bring some silk, rayon, linen or tencel.
+Note to weavers: It is fine if you would like to bring some skeined yarns for dyeing: cotton, linen, rayon, tencel, or silk.)

 • Optional: samples of your dyed fabric and/or photos of your work